THE COLESHILL SCHOOL WORK EXPERIENCE PROGRAMME

 - Complete your Work Experience Diary on a daily basis.

-If you have any queries about Work Experience please contact Mrs Gardner, Work Experience and Careers Co-ordinator at school.
+If you have any queries about Work Experience please contact Mrs Bishop, Head of Year 10 / Work Experience and Careers Co-ordinator at school.
 Her office is located within the Library.